allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 Our tests confirmed ffjson was nearly 2 times faster and performed less allocation than built-in unmarshaler.
 How was it possible to achieve this?

-Firstly, In order to benefit from all features of ffjson we needed to generate unmarshaller for our struct.
+Firstly, In order to benefit from all features of ffjson we needed to generate an unmarshaller for our struct.
 Generated code is in fact a parser that scans bytes, and fills objects with data.
-If you take a look at [JSON grammar](http://www.json.org/) you will discover it is really simple. ffjson take an advantage of knowing exactly what a struct looks like, parses only fields specified in the struct and fail fast whenever error occurs.
+If you take a look at [JSON grammar](http://www.json.org/) you will discover it is really simple. ffjson takes advantage of knowing exactly what a struct looks like, parses only fields specified in the struct and fails fast whenever an error occurs.
 Standard marshaler uses expensive reflection calls to obtain struct definition at runtime.
 Another optimization is reduction of unnecessary error checks. `json.Unmarshal` will fail faster performing fewer allocs, and skipping reflection calls.